top of page

 Current Research

-Using inclusive, culturally responsive pedagogies, I examine the impact of STEM-based collaboration on museum engagement – particularly for marginalized communities.
-My goals are to increase the technological resources available to museum staff and audiences and foster collaborative projects that enhance intellectual access and equity through immersive content.
+Using inclusive, culturally responsive pedagogies, Keidra examines the impact of STEM-based collaboration on museum engagement – particularly for marginalized communities.
+Her goals are to increase the technological resources available to museum practitioners, researchers, and audiences and foster collaborative projects that enhance intellectual access and equity through immersive content.
+Keidra's forthcoming dissertation combines art historical analysis with data science to evaluate the impact of academic museums and galleries in the state of Florida.

 Recent Talks/Presentations